czm123-bot/czm-s-world/README.md

-This webpage is created to commemorate our class life.
+This webpage is created to commemorate our class's life.